 Our Lost Goddesses

-Much is written today about the resurgence of the “divine feminine,” which emphasizes the fact that Abrahamic monotheism promoted masculine concepts of deity.
+Much is written today about the resurgence of the “divine feminine,” a term that pushes back against the masculine concepts of deities promoted by Abrahamic monotheism.

 Of course, the feminine in spiritual beliefs did not die out.
 Roman Catholicism did an excellent job making up for this with the veneration of the Virgin Mary and the Cult of Saints.

-Local goddesses could be absorbed into regionally popular female saints, and even the Virgin herself was presented with distinct incarnations influenced by the flavor of the people worshiping her.
+Local goddesses could be absorbed into regionally popular female saints, and even the Virgin herself was presented with distinct incarnations influenced by the particularities of the people worshiping her.

-In the West today, even in the United States, our telling of our own history heavily favors Protestantism while pointing out the negatives of Catholicism.
-However, the Protestant Reformation attacked the “pagan” elements that survived within Catholicism with great vigor.
+In the West today, and even in the United States, our telling of our own history heavily favors Protestantism while pointing out the negatives of Catholicism.
+However, the Protestant Reformation attacked Pagan elements that survived within Catholicism with great vigor.

-- Protestant reformers were far more fundamentalist extremist than any version of the Protestant church we see today, and
+- Protestant reformers were far more fundamentalist extremists than any version of the Protestant church we see today, and

 - these reformers purposefully targeted folk beliefs and practices.